graezykev/explain-nuance-git-merge-rebase/README.md

 git branch -M main
 ```

+Next, create a text file named `example.txt`:

  ```sh
 touch example.txt
  ```

 ### Make Initial Commits `A` and `B`

-Input a first line into `example.txt`
+Now, add a first line to `example.txt` and commit it as Commit `A`:

 ```diff
 +Initial content